Fort Lauderdale Burglary Defense Attorney

 Burglary charges are not minor theft offenses—especially if you’re accused of burglary with assault or battery.
 You need a legal team that will act fast and fight hard.
 At George Reres Law, we understand how to challenge burglary charges, reduce sentencing exposure, and protect your future.

-Call (954) 523-3811 or fill out our online form to schedule your confidential consultation today.
+Call 954-543-1186 or fill out our online form to schedule your confidential consultation today.
 Early legal representation is critical—don’t wait to take the first step toward your defense.
+We offer free consultations so you can get the advice you need without any financial obligation.
+Too much is at stake to wait a moment longer, so call George Reres Law, P.A. right now!

 954-543-1186